MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

     // Get the list of host app trusted certificates and its thumbprint.

     // Get last chain element using `get_PemEncodedIssuerCertificateChain` of `ICoreWebView2Certificate`
-    // that contain raw data of untrusted root CA/self signed certificate.
+    // that contains the raw data of the untrusted root CA/self-signed certificate.
 Get the untrusted
     // root CA/self signed certificate thumbprint from the raw certificate data and
     // validate thumbprint against the host app trusted certificate list.